Laugharne/solana_rareskills/04 - Accounts and Storage in Solana/24 - Modifying accounts using different signers.md

 ### Doing the initialization transaction with an alternate wallet

 However, there is an important change in the client code:
-- For testing purposes, we create a new wallet called newKeypair.
+- For testing purposes, we create a **new wallet** called `newKeypair`.
 This is different from the one Anchor provides by default.
-- We airdrop that new wallet 1 SOL so it can pay for transactions.
+- We airdrop that new wallet **1 SOL** so it can pay for transactions.
-- Pay attention to the comment // THIS MUST BE EXPLICITLY SPECIFIED.
-We are passing the publicKey of that wallet for the Singer field.
+- Pay attention to the **comment `// THIS MUST BE EXPLICITLY SPECIFIED`**.
+We are passing the `publicKey` of that wallet for the **`Singer` field**.
 When we use the default signer built into Anchor, Anchor passes this in the background for us.
 However, when we use a different wallet, we need to provide this explictily.
-- We set the signer to be newKeypair with the .signers([newKeypair]) configuration.
+- We set the signer to be `newKeypair` with the **`.signers([newKeypair])` configuration**.

-We will explain after this code snippet why we are (seemingly) specifying the signer twice:
+We will explain after this code snippet why we are (*seemingly*) specifying the signer twice:

 ```typescript
 import * as anchor from "@coral-xyz/anchor";